dask/dask-ml/docs/source/hyper-parameter-search.rst

    dask_ml.model_selection.SuccessiveHalvingSearchCV
    dask_ml.model_selection.IncrementalSearchCV

+To be useful for this case, :class:`~dask_ml.model_selection.IncrementalSearchCV` requires ``decay_rate=1``.
+This doesn't have any formal justification but could possibly be useful.
+Details are in the "Notes" section of :class:`~dask_ml.model_selection.IncrementalSearchCV`.

 All of these searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
 That is, these searches *adapt* to history to decide which parameters to continue evaluating.
 All of these estimators support ignoring models models with decreasing score via the ``patience`` and ``tol`` parameters.

-To be useful for this case, :class:`~dask_ml.model_selection.IncrementalSearchCV` requires ``decay_rate=1``.
-This doesn't have any formal justification but could possibly be useful.
-Details are in the "Notes" section of :class:`~dask_ml.model_selection.IncrementalSearchCV`.

-All the estimators above determine which models to call ``partial_fit`` on.
-Another way to limit computation is to avoid repeated work in ``fit`` calls:
+Another way to limit computation is to avoid repeated work in ``fit`` calls, which is especially useful with expensive preprocessing.

 .. autosummary::

    dask_ml.model_selection.RandomizedSearchCV
    dask_ml.model_selection.GridSearchCV

-These estimators avoid repeated work with a caching method, which is especially useful with expensive preprocessing.
-This relies on the model being an instance of Scikit-learn's :class:`~sklearn.pipeline.Pipeline`.
+Avoiding repeated work with this class relies on the model being an instance of Scikit-learn's :class:`~sklearn.pipeline.Pipeline`.
 See ":ref:`avoid-repeated-work`" for more detail.

 Compute and memory constrained